lenapear/1dv609_a1_part_1/Practice_write_mocked_tests.md

 ## Task 2: Write an optimized test suite for two classes

-Most of the assignment works as the previous practice "run test" but now we have two classes with a dependency.
-We want to test these classes independently.

-SwedishSecurityNumber depends on the class SSNHelper who holds all the validation methods.
-A test for SwedishSecurityNumber should only test functionality in the SwedishSecurityNumber class and not rely on SSNHelper.
-To accomplish this we can make use of "mocks".
-A mock is a configurable class instance that acts as a object of SSNHelper but we can control its output in the test.
-Jest have mocking built in while for Java you need to install mockito.

 * Write a test suite for SwedishSecurityNumber class and another for the SSNHelper class A bug in the SwedishSecurityNumber must not fail due to a bug in SSNHelper.